 RESULTS

 The impact of the five intervention scenarios on the trajectory of a simulated COVID-19 outbreak was explored (Figure 1A).
-Scenario 4 was identified as the most effective scenario at mitigating peak prevalence and attack rate under baseline parameters (Imax = 0.076, Ic(tmax) = 0.493) relative to an unmitigated outbreak (Imax = 0.146, Ic(tmax) = 0.786).
+Scenario 4 was identified as the most effective scenario at mitigating peak prevalence or the attack rate under baseline parameters (Imax = 0.076, Ic(tmax) = 0.493) relative to an unmitigated outbreak (Imax = 0.146, Ic(tmax) = 0.786).
 Scenario 1 and 2 resulted in the suppression of the initial outbreak and delay in the epidemic peak following the initiation of intervention measures.
 In contrast, a single mitigated epidemic peak was observed for scenario 3 and 4, with the steady ramping up of β(t) reductions and the protective effects of population immunity resulting in a more gradual, sustained reduction to Re(t) > 1, preventing peak resurgence.
 The pulsed nature of scenario 5 allowed for brief opportunities for the build-up of population immunity (Re(t) > 1) and subsequent epidemic control (Re(t) < 1).